hapax/hapax.github.io/fun.md

 on holiday from time to time.
 Some rambling discursions:

 - [*From solipsism to emergent time*](https://hapax.github.io/physics/philosophy/emergent-time/)
   (2020, blog post).
-What is different about time, and how could physics satisfyingly explain it?
+What makes time different from space, and what would a physical explanation look like?
 - [*The endless present*](https://hapax.github.io/philosophy/physics/psychology-time/)
   (2019, blog post).
 A four-dimensionalist account of the psychology of time, concluding with a radical version of eternal recurrence.